MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

 ---
-Description: This guide explains how to configure your Visual Studio Solution to edit, debug, and package desktop application.
+description: This guide explains how to configure your Visual Studio Solution to edit, debug, and package desktop application.
 title: Package a desktop app from source code using Visual Studio ms.date: 02/02/2020 ms.topic: article